adamsilver/maintainablecss.com-jekyll/_chapters/04-ids.md

 Summary: Don't use IDs as hooks for styling.

+Sometimes we *must* use an ID to enable certain behaviour.
+Two examples of this include the fact that:

+1. labels are linked to form fields via ID; and
+2. internal anchors are bound by ID;

+Both of which improve the user experience.

-[IDs overpower class names](http://www.w3.org/TR/css3-selectors/#specificity) by orders of magnitude.
-This is a problem when we need two hooks on a single element&mdash;something we'll cover in upcoming chapters.
+The *problem* with using IDs for styles is that they [overpower class names](http://www.w3.org/TR/css3-selectors/#specificity) which is a problem when we need to override styles.

-To demonstrate the problem in isolation imagine we want to override the colour of an element from *red* to *blue*.
+To demonstrate the problem, imagine we want to override the colour of an element from *red* to *blue*.

 Here's the HTML using an ID: